Tomaszewski-Piotr/shape_prediction/README.md

 The command line access is provided by _predict.py_.
 All available models are accessible this way.
 Please consult help (_python predict.py--help_) to find out the usage syntax.

 The web interface is based on the Streamlit integration and requires streamlit.
-To access it locally please run '_streamlit run onlineprediction.py_'
+To access it locally please run '_streamlit run onlinepredict.py_'

 **Notes**